ecampi/Labs/Lab1/lab1.md

 directly telling them the answer but setting them off in the right direction to find the answer themselves.
 I think that if you just give someone the solution, they won't be able to solve a similar problem in the future but if you point them in the right direction it allows them to learn.

+Free Culture chapter 3: I thought this story is very interesting.
+He seemed just like any other student at rpi who finds a problem and is interested in finding a solution using what they learned in classes.
+It is very exciting to use information learned and apply it to a problem, and then see the solution help out others.
+I think that the reasons that the people who were accusing him were invalid and should not have been brought up.
+This makes me wonder what kinds of code or changes rpi students are restricted to writing, and if this is fair at all.
+We come to a place where we learn to help others and make life simpler/better using science.
+What the student in the article did was exactly that, and I am curious to see if that type of development is still not allowed now.
+I think that it should be allowed because it is fun and exciting to make new software that has good intentions and helps other students.

+Beautiful Code: I think that this reading is very interesting because I remember learning about regular expressions in some classes at rpi, and reviewing it before interviews and math exams.
+The C code was also pretty interesting to look at and learn about.